Whole Wheat Rolls (soft and ultra fluffy!)

 These whole wheat rolls are fluffy, stay soft for days, and make excellent sandwiches!
 A must-have for Thanksgiving and Christmas.
 With a dairy-free option.

 I’ve also made these into cinnamon buns.
 That recipe is hopefully coming soon!
 They’re pretty naughty.
-But hey, at least they’re still whole grain!
+But at least they’re still whole grain!

 You could also freeze half of the dough and make them into cinnamon buns later, which I highly recommend doing.
 They’ll no doubt be the fluffiest 100% whole grain cinnamon rolls you ever have.